Philosophy of Medicine International Reading Group

 25–27 February 2026 | Misty Hills Country Hotel & Conference Centre, Muldersdrift, Gauteng (South Africa)

-CPEMPH (University of Johannesburg and Durham University), together with partners including UNICEF and South African academic collaborators, is hosting a regional conference focused on emerging challenges and opportunities in evidence-informed public health, with particular attention to HIV management in sub-Saharan Africa.
+CPEMPH (University of Johannesburg and Durham University), together with partners including the Interdisciplinary Centre for Digital Futures (University of the Free State), the Africa Centre for Inclusive Health Management (Stellenbosch University), and UNICEF, is hosting a regional conference focused on emerging challenges and opportunities in evidence-informed public health, with particular attention to HIV management in sub-Saharan Africa.
 This conference is part of CPEMPH’s British Academy funded project Integrating Evidence for Contextualised Public Health Policy: Lessons From South Africa.

 Focus